luca-bassoricci/gitlab/doc/administration/gitaly/index.md

 architecture diagrams and the table of required resources.

 WARNING:
 Some [known database inconsistency issues](#known-issues) exist in Gitaly Cluster.
-We recommend you remain on your current service for now.
-We can adjust the date for [NFS support removal](#nfs-deprecation-notice) if this applies to you.
+Please see our recommendations regarding [Gitaly Cluster](#guidance-regarding-gitaly-cluster).

 ## Gitaly